Staging is the standard

-The best way to eliminate that confusion is to be abundantly clear in the purchase agreement.
-Take your time going through the Docusigned agreement.
+Offering a solution, the best way to eliminate that confusion is to be abundantly clear in the purchase agreement.
+Take your time going through the Docusign agreement.
 Don’t leave it to your realtor to remember everything you said about the chandelier.

 Tips for Home Sellers

 You and your agent should be on the same page when it comes to the fixtures.
 You should have an in-depth conversation about what fixtures are in real estate and how that will affect the sale of your property.
 Unfortunately, that doesn’t always happen.

 Considering the homebuyers’ perspective, they have dreamed about buying a home, talked to every friend and family member, sacrificed and saved, and maybe even begged for money from their parents.
 They come into your home and decide this is it!
 This is the home of their dreams!
 Everything is just the way they want it.

 Highlighting the significance, you’ve done your job well when your house is dressed to the nines

 , everything is placed perfectly, and it’s so clean it sparkles.
 All the prep work is now worth it.
 The buyers are pretty much star-struck.
 They’re not necessarily thinking, “Gee I wonder if that is a fixture?”
 They’re looking at the house as a whole, not bit by bit.